Ternary computer: Disadvantages

+be seen as competitors.
+If they are seen as such, then two-valued circuits have already won.

 Future applications and research

 With the advent of mass-produced binary components for computers, ternary computers have diminished in significance.
 However, Donald Knuth argues that they will be brought back into development in the future to take advantage of ternary logic's elegance and efficiency.
 One possible way this could happen is by combining an optical computer with the ternary logic system.
 A ternary computer using fiber optics could use dark as 0 and two orthogonal polarizations of light as +1 and −1.

 The Josephson junction has been proposed as a balanced ternary memory cell, using circulating superconducting currents, either clockwise, counterclockwise, or off.
 "The advantages of the proposed memory circuit are capability of high speed computation, low power consumption and very simple construction with fewer elements due to the ternary operation."

 Ternary computing shows promise for implementing fast ternary large language models (LLMs) and potentially other AI applications, in lieu of floating point arithmetic.

 With the emergence of carbon nanotube transistors, many research projects have shown interest in designing ternary logic gates using them.
 Between 2020 and 2024, more than 100 papers about this subject were published on IEEE Xplore.

+In 2025, a patent by Huawei proposed a ternary logic gate able to add and subtract ternary inputs.
+It is introduced as a "ternary logic gate circuit, a computing circuit, a chip, and an electronic device".
+It uses three transistors with three different voltage levels (low, medium and high) to build ternary logic gates.

 Quantum ternary

 Ternary quantum computers use qutrits rather than trits.
-A qutrit is a quantum state that is a complex unit vector in three dimensions, which can be written as $|\Psi\rangle = \alpha|0\rangle + \beta|1\rangle + \gamma|2\rangle$ in the bra-ket notation.
-The labels given to the basis vectors ($|0\rangle, |1\rangle, |2\rangle$) can be replaced with other labels, for example those given above.
+A qutrit is a quantum state that is a complex unit vector in three dimensions, which can be written as $|\Psi\rangle = \alpha|0\rangle + \beta|1\rangle + \gamma|2\rangle$ in the bra–ket notation.
+The labels given to the basis vectors ($\vert 0 \rangle, \vert 1 \rangle, \vert 2 \rangle$) can be replaced with other labels, for example those given above.

-Popular culture
+In popular culture

 In Robert A. Heinlein's novel Time Enough for Love, the sapient computers of Secundus, the planet on which part of the framing story is set, including Minerva, use an unbalanced ternary system.
 Minerva, in reporting a calculation result, says "three hundred forty one thousand six hundred forty ... the original ternary readout is unit pair pair comma unit nil nil comma unit pair pair comma unit nil nil point nil".